Anemll/Anemll/evaluate/README.md

 ### Detailed Usage (Standalone)

-- `--model=PATH`: Path to the model directory
+- `--model PATH`: Path to the model directory
-- `--output-dir=PATH`: Directory to save results
+- `--output-dir PATH`: Directory to save results
-- `--tasks=TASKS`: Space-separated list of tasks to run
+- `--tasks TASKS`: Space-separated list of tasks to run
-- `--perplexity-text=PATH`: Path to text file for perplexity evaluation (or "default")
+- `--perplexity-text PATH`: Path to text file for perplexity evaluation (or "default")
+- `--sample-limit N`: Limit the number of samples processed during evaluation
+- `--no-early-exit`: Continue running when model loading fails

 ## Model Requirements